The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Generalization: Gaussian Projected Filter

 \section{Generalization: Gaussian Projected Filter}

 We generalize the main result to the Gaussian projected filter defined in~\cite{2022arXiv220911371C}.
 This algorithm may be viewed as a mean field version of the unscented Kalman filter \cite{julier1997new}.
-Using a similar approach to that adopted in the previous section, we prove a similar closeness result.
+Using a similar approach to that adopted in the previous section, we prove a similar stability theorem and accuracy corollary.
 The Gaussian projected filter is defined by the iteration

-This iteration is obtained from \eqref{eq:true_filtering2} by inserting a projection onto Gaussians before the conditioning step $B_j.$ Because conditioning of Gaussians on linear observations preserves Gaussianity, the preceding map generates sequence of measures $\{\mu^G_j\}$ in $\mathcal G(\real^d).$
+This iteration is obtained from \eqref{eq:true_filtering2} by inserting a projection onto Gaussians before the conditioning step $\op B_j.$ Because conditioning of Gaussians on linear observations preserves Gaussianity, the preceding map generates sequence of measures $\{\mu^G_j\}$ in $\mathcal G(\real^d).$

 \begin{remark} As shown in~\cref{lem:newform}, the evolution~\eqref{eq:gaussian_projection_filter} may also be rewritten in the form

 This shows that the Gaussian projected filter may also be obtained from the mean field ensemble Kalman filter~\eqref{eq:compact_mf_enkf} by adding a Gaussian projection step after the conditioning. \end{remark}